 Algonquian forest management practices may have contributed to the great diversity of mixed deciduous and conifer species growing in close proximity throughout coastal southern New England today.
 Within a single acre of Algonquian woodlot, for example, cleared of undergrowth (except for girdled or felled hardwood trees left to die and dry for firewood), one might find elms, oaks, ashes, nut trees (such as hickories, walnuts, chestnuts, beechnuts, and hazelnuts), maples, birches, and cedars growing side by side.
 Today, any mixed-species grove of old-growth trees was likely originally maintained and used by resident Algonquians.

 Fire was commonly employed in harvesting trees.
 For dugout canoes, trees were weakened by controlled fire all around the base before being felled by stone axes close to the ground.
-Remains of base-burned trees taken for dugous may still be seen in old growth forests in New England.
-The people also routinely burned off undergrowth around their settlements–creating new habitat for small game and birds–to keep ways open for travel and to detect any approaching enemies, and to stimulate nut-bearing trees and berry-producing shrubs and vines (such as grapes, blueberries, blackberries, huckleberries, etc.) to bear fruit.
+Remains of base-burned trees taken for dugouts may still be seen in old growth forests in New England.
+The people also routinely burned off undergrowth around their settlements–creating a safe living space and new habitat for small game and birds and to keep ways open for travel, to detect any approaching enemies, and to stimulate nut-bearing trees and berry-producing shrubs and vines (such as grapes, blueberries, blackberries, huckleberries, etc.) to bear fruit.
 In fall burns, toasted pine cones could be left on the ground as winter fodder for deer.
 Expanses of fire-tolerant or fire-resistant trees today (e.g., pine, oak, mountain ash, beech) may have been created ages ago by Indigenous people.
-As a tool, fire also hardened wood, produced charcoal, made food safer to eat and more edible, smoked fish and meat, and heated stones for sweathouses and cooking.
-Fire was also employed to clear land for planting grounds.
+As a tool, fire also hardened wood, produced charcoal, made food safer to eat and more edible, smoked fish and meat, and heated stones for sweat houses and cooking.
+Fire thus was employed for many more uses than to clear land for planting grounds.

 Algonquian basic agriculture was based on the domestication of maize (Zea mays).
 Wild corn, teosinte, is a grass native to the Western Hemisphere with “ears” consisting of eight edible kernels.
 Indigenous people selectively bred teosinte and similar grasses to create domesticated varieties of “Indian corn” with larger ears and many more rows of kernels.